ToshTony/CryptoHasher/README.md

-HashGenie
+CryptoHasher

-HashGenie is a simple command-line utility written in Go for computing the SHA-256 hash of input strings.
+CryptoHasher is a simple command-line utility written in Go for computing the SHA-256 hash of input strings.
 This tool provides developers with an easy way to generate SHA-256 hashes for data integrity verification, password hashing, and other cryptographic purposes.

 Features:
 Calculate the SHA-256 hash of any input string.